prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 To sum up, the main benefits of chunked, streaming of remote read are:

-* Both client and server are capable to use **constant memory size and per request**.
+* Both client and server are capable to use **practically constant memory size and per request**.
 This is because Prometheus processes and sends just single small frames one by one instead of the whole response during remote read.
-This massively helps with capacity planning, especially for non-compressible resource like memory.
+This massively helps with capacity planning, especially for a non-compressible resource like memory.
 * Prometheus server does not need to decode chunks to raw samples anymore during remote read.
 The same for client side for encoding, **if** the system is reusing native TSDB XOR compression (like Thanos does).

-As always, if you have any issues or feedback, feel free to submit a ticket on GitHub or ask qyestuibs us on the mailing list.
+As always, if you have any issues or feedback, feel free to submit a ticket on GitHub or ask questions on the mailing list.